 Solution:

-Length of a rectangular garden = 25 m
+Given, area of rectangular garden = 300 sq.m

 Question 2.